Marshall, Sons & Co.: History

-In 1842 William Marshall bought the defunct engineering works of William Garland and Son at Back Street Foundry in Gainsborough.
-In 1849 he renamed it the Britannia Ironworks and began to produce road steam engines.
+In 1848 William Marshall bought the premises of millwright William Garland and Son at Back Street Foundry in Gainsborough.
+William began business here, before purchasing the first acre and a half of land on Beaumont Street some years later.
+This was the beginning of the Britannia Iron Works.
 In 1857 his son James Marshall become a partner and the company name was changed to William Marshall and Son.
-In 1861 another son, Henry Dickenson Marshall, became a partner.
+In 1861 another son, Henry Dickinson Marshall, became a partner.
 William Marshall died in 1861 and his two sons continued the business.
 It was incorporated as a limited company in 1862.

 Before WW1 the workforce was over 4000, but by the mid 1930s this had fallen to less than 1000, and in October 1935 Thomas W. Ward Ltd purchased the entire assets of Marshall, Sons & Co Ltd. In January 1947 it was reported that Marshall had acquired John Fowler and Company (Leeds) Ltd. which was of similar size and had a highly mechanised foundry at Sprotbrough which was built in 1943 as part of the war effort to make track links for tanks.
 The two companies merged their activities to some extent and initially products were marketed under the Fowler-Marshall brand, but John Fowler and Co (Leeds) retained its identity and operated as a subsidiary company.
 By 1970 the two companies had been combined to form Marshall Fowler Limited.